Helping Hands Grants 2.0

-- Grants are for 501(c)3 nonprofit organizations in Chelan, Douglas, and Okanogan counties only.
-Government entities (excluding public educational institutions) and religious organizations defined by the IRS in Section 170(c)1 or 170(b)1A are also eligible.
+- Grants are for 501(c)3 nonprofit organizations serving and located in Chelan, Douglas, and Okanogan counties only.
 All other organizations are required to have a 501c3 fiscal sponsor prior to submitting a grant request.

-- Grant funds must be expended within six months of award date.
+- Grant funds must be expended within one year of award date.

-- No grants will be made specifically for religious purposes but can be made to religious organizations for general community programs (see CFNCW’s policy on funding for faith-based organizations).
+- No grants will be made specifically for religious purposes but can be made to religious organizations for general community programs (see Grant Guidelines and Policies).

 - The Board of Trustees is responsible for final grant decisions and authorizes distribution of grants pursuant to these and other guidelines established by the Community Foundation.